benborla/rust-microservice-starter-kit/README.md

    ```
    # Create .env file
    cp .env.dist .env
-   # Edit your .env and replace the value of DATABASE_URL, it should be a POSTGRESQL Connection String from your Neon Database, or you local PostgreSQL server.
+   # Edit your .env and replace the value of DATABASE_URL,
+   # it should be a POSTGRESQL Connection String from your Neon database or your local PostgreSQL server.

    # Run migrations
    cd migration